ariel-zplinux/react-universal-web-apps/README.md

 Or with Docker and Docker-compose (after changing dbURI from 'localhost' to 'mongo' in app/infra/db-manager.js)

-Rem: it works, but there is a blocking bug, not resolved yet, regarding clients per user agent paginated route.
+Rem: it works, but there is a blocking bug, not resolved yet, regarding clients per user agent pagination.
 ```shell
 $ git clone https://ariel-zplinux@bitbucket.org/ariel-zplinux/react-universal-webapp-fork.git
 $ cd react-universal-webapp-fork